SAP/sap-btp-service-operator/README.md

 ### 2. Namespace Secret
 Define a secret named `sap-btp-service-operator` in the namespace.
-`ServiceInstance` and `ServiceBinding` that are applied in the namespace will belong to the subaccount from which the credentials were issued.
+`ServiceInstance` and `ServiceBinding` applied in the namespace belong to the subaccount from which the credentials were issued.

 #### Namespace Secret Structure
 ```yaml